TrueFiEng/useDApp/docs/source/guide.rst

 Executing contract function
 ===========================

-When you want to execute a writable function of a contract on a blockchain, you can use a :ref:`useContractFunction-label` hook.
-It works similarly to useSendTransaction, it returns a ``send`` function that we can use to call a contract function and ``state`` object.
+When you want to execute a writable function of a contract on a blockchain, you can use a :ref:`useContractFunction-label` hook, it works similarly to :ref:`useSendTransaction`.
+It returns a ``send`` function that we can use to call a contract function and ``state`` object.

 To use ``useContractFunction`` we need to supply it with a Contract of type `Contract <https://docs.ethers.io/v5/api/contract/contract/>`_.
 And string ``functionName``.